 E. Laparoscopic Procedure: The injection technique was conducted under general anaesthesia.
 4ml of PRP was injected into the right and left ovary, respectively.
-After confirming there was no bleeding at the place of needle insertion, the needle was withdrawn, and the wounds were closed. discharged Patients were after recovery, advised postoperative unprotected intercourse, and scheduled for follow-up.
+After confirming there was no bleeding at the place of needle insertion, the needle was withdrawn, and the wounds were closed. were discharged Patients after postoperative recovery. advised unprotected intercourse, and scheduled for follow-up.